Joffreybvn/bot-scrape-zimmo/README.md

  ## TO DO - Future improvements:

   - **Scrapping Zimmo.be through Request only** (No more Selenium): To speed up the scrapping, we need to reimplace Selenium by Request.
-But we need to implement something to detect when the Request face a Captach, and open a Selenium webpage of the website for us to solve the captcha.
+But we need to implement something to detect when the Request face a Captach, and open the webpage through Selenium for us to solve the captcha.

   - **Cleaning and refactoring the code**: Short delays to deliver this programm caused some part of the code to be a bit dirty.
 A good refactor is necessary before implementing another scrapping module.